o-trela/TouK-recruitment-task/README.md

  }
 ```

+## Reservation assumptions

+- Name must be one word starting with capital letter (only first letter can be capital).
+- Surname may consist of two words beginning with a capital letter and separated with one whitespace.
+- Both name and surname must be at least three characters long.
+- Seats can be booked at latest 15 minutes before the screening begins.
+- Seats are devided to rows and there cannot be a single place left over between two already reserved places.
+- Booked seat cannot be reserved again.
+- When booking seats you are forced to choose at least one.

 ## Test cases

-I prepared bash script to simulate test cases, but you are welcome to test it manually.
+I prepared bash script to simulate test cases (**curl is required**), but you are welcome to test it manually.

 Port 8080 is set by default.